VlachosGroup/pMuTT/README.rst

    calculate thermodynamic properties
 -  `Numpy`_: Used for vector and matrix operations
 -  `Pandas`_: Used to import data from Excel files
+-  `xlrd`_: Used by Pandas to import Excel files
 -  `SciPy`_: Used for fitting heat capacities and generating smooth curves for reaction coordinate diagram
 -  `Matplotlib`_: Used for plotting thermodynamic data
 -  `pyGal`_: Similar to Matplotlib.
-Used for plotting interactive graphs.
+Used for plotting interactive graphs
 -  `PyMongo`_: Used to read/write to databases
 -  `dnspython`_: Used to connect to databases
--  `NetworkX`_: Used to plot reaction networks.
+-  `NetworkX`_: Used to plot reaction networks

 Getting Started
 ---------------